Can a Compression Fracture Heal Without Surgery?

 When we talk about surgery for compression fractures, it doesn’t always mean a large, open operation.
 Many modern procedures are minimally invasive, designed for faster recovery and less discomfort.
 Two common options are vertebroplasty and kyphoplasty.
 During these procedures, a specialist injects a medical-grade bone cement into the fractured vertebra to stabilize it.
 This simple step can provide almost immediate pain relief, restore some of the lost height to the vertebra, and help you move more freely again.
 These advanced pain management treatments are often performed on an outpatient basis, allowing you to return home the same day.

-Recovery Myths vs. Reality
+Spinal Fracture Recovery: Myths vs. Reality

 When you’re dealing with back pain, it’s easy to get caught up in misinformation.
 Let’s clear up a few common myths about spinal compression fractures so you can focus on what truly matters: your recovery.
 Understanding the facts is the first step toward getting the right care and feeling better.